jamesnet214/wpf-xaml-binding/README.md

 # wpfxamlbinding
 > ncoresoftgit [here.](https://github.com/ncoresoftsource/ncoresoftgit)
-I hope you will also refer to this article for better understanding. [here.](https://github.com/ncoresoftsource/trigger)
+We hope you also refer to this article for better understanding. [here.](https://github.com/ncoresoftsource/trigger)
 ## Binding
 - Binding
 - Binding Element